eng-dtarek/Analyzing-the-NYC-Subway-Dataset/README.md

 ## Project Description

-The goal of the project is to detect any significant difference between the average ridership in rainy & non-rainy hours and quantify it if exists.
+The goal of the project is analyze the NYC subway to detect any significant difference between the average ridership in rainy & non-rainy hours and quantify it if exists using the [turnstile weather dataframe](https://github.com/eng-dtarek/NYC_Subway_Data_Analysis/blob/master/turnstile_data_master_with_weather.csv).
 First, I used Mann–Whitney U test that revealed a significant difference between the average ridership in rainy & non-rainy hours.
 Then, I developed a linear regression model that expected the ridership to be increased by 2.88 when it is raining if the other features are fixed. (for more details of the analysis process see this [document](https://github.com/eng-dtarek/NYC_Subway_Data_Analysis/blob/master/Analyzing%20the%20NYC%20Subway%20Dataset.pdf)).

 ## Getting Started